innovationcode/Django_learning/NumPy/NumPy.md

 - NumPy is a Python library used for working with arrays.
 - Using NumPy we can perform the following functionalities.<br>
   - Mathematical and logical calculations on Array.
-  - Fourier transforms and routibes for shape manipulation.
+  - Fourier transforms and routines for shape manipulation.
   - It has built in functions for Linear Algebra random number generation. - Used for scientific calculations.
   - It is faster than Python List as it is associated with C Programming.